SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/01-Stack-Last-In-First-Out-LIFO.md

 ```
 [/hint]
 [hint]
-When you are done dividing, pop all remainders from the stack.
+When you are done dividing, pop all remainders from the stack:

 ```java
 while (!stack.isEmpty())) {